 The Records Division serves to provide access to Bedford Police Department generated records.
 These records consist of accidents, closed case arrests, incidents (burglary/theft/vandalism, etc.), dispatch logs, and other miscellaneous case reports.
 Utmost care is taken to ensure that these records are maintained and disbursed appropriately according to Department policy and any applicable laws.
 This division also processes pistol license applications, RSA 91-A (Right to Know) requests, and parking tickets.

 Requests for reports cannot be taken over the phone.
-The public can request closed/approved reports that they were involved in by using the Report Request Form (available under the Forms tab or by picking up the form in the lobby).
-They can be mailed, faxed, or dropped off in person at the PD at any hour of the day.
+The public can request closed/approved reports that they were involved in by using the Records Request Form (available under the Forms tab or by picking up the form in the lobby).
+They can be mailed in or dropped off in person at the PD at any hour of the day.
 Due to the volume of report requests, these reports are not available “on-demand”.
 Every effort is made to release reports in a timely manner.

-Invoices will accompany all reports.
-Reports cost $10.00 for the first ten pages and an additional $1.00 for every page thereafter.
-One page dispatch log entries are available for a cost of $2.00 each.
-Check or money order are the only accepted method of payment and is due upon receipt of the report.
+Cash, check or money order are the only accepted method of payment and are due at the time the request is made.
+Fees for these requests can be found HERE .
 The Bedford Police Department has gone “paperless”.
-So when requesting a report the department asks that you submit your email address whenever possible to have the report sent to you electronically (the only exception is for reports containing juvenile information, those are excluded and will not be sent electronically).
+So when requesting a report the department asks that you submit your email address whenever possible to have the report sent to you electronically (the only exception is for reports containing juvenile information, those are excluded and may not be sent

 If you were involved in an accident and need a copy of the report, be sure to provide your insurance company with the accident report number that was provided to you at the accident scene by the Officer.
 Your insurance company will request the report on your behalf.
 If you wish to have your own copy, then you can request it as described above.
 If you are only looking for the information for the parties involved in the accident, you may come to the station and request the Operator Information Sheet for the accident.
 Please be sure to bring your ID with you.
 There is no charge for this document.